-(1) Their first plea is that in deciding on 12 December 1984 to block New York at class 11 the Chairman of the Commission misread the Commission's authority, a mistake of law that the Commission also committed in March 1985 in upholding that decision: it was mistaken in believing it was bound by what the Assembly said in resolution 39/27 on a matter in which it had full competence to take decisions of its own.
+- (1) The decision conveyed by the Chairman of the Commission on 12 December 1984 is tainted with a formal flaw in that it did not comply with the requirement in the Commission's Rules of Procedure that a special session should be held in such circumstances. - (2) In deciding on 12 December 1984 to block New York at class 11 the Chairman of the Commission misread the Commission's authority, a mistake of law that the Commission also committed in March 1985 in upholding that decision: it was mistaken in believing it was bound by what the Assembly said in resolution 39/27 on a matter in which it had full competence to take decisions of its own.
 What led it to change its mind suddenly on a matter it had had under review for years was a wish to win back the Assembly's trust.
 Even supposing that the Commission did have power to tamper with the class of Geneva so as to reduce the margin, its decisions are exclusively its own and not the Assembly's.
 Its purpose was not to correct any error it had made, but to please the Assembly, and it rested on misconceptions of its relation in law to the Assembly and its competence.

 The complainants have a subsidiary argument: the decision rests on considerations that are extraneous to the post adjustment system and therefore amounts to abuse of process.
 The Commission may not make use of the post adjustment system save for the purposes for which it is intended.
 The procedure for classifying duty stations for the purpose of post adjustment is not intended to fix the margin.
-In accepting the Commission's Statute the ILO and the other agencies consented to a notion of the post adjustment system which did not comprise the fixing of the margin.
+In accepting the Commission's Statute the WHO and the other agencies consented to a notion of the post adjustment system which did not comprise the fixing of the margin.
 It is immaterial whether the Assembly may alter the Commission's Statute since it did not.
-It is no defence in law to say that the Assembly's resolution of 1976 enlarged the Commission's powers to cover the fixing of the margin.
+It is no answer to say that the Assembly's resolution of 1976 enlarged the Commission's powers to cover the fixing of the margin.

-- (2) The complainants' second plea is breach both of (a) the rule against retroactivity and of (b) the four-month rule. - (a) The case law of the Tribunal and of other tribunals condemns the retroactive application of a decision adverse to a staff member.
+- (3) The complainants' third plea is breach both of (a) the rule against retroactivity and of (b) the four-month rule. - (a) The case law of the Tribunal and of other tribunals condemns the retroactive application of a decision adverse to a staff member.
 Being monthly, pay must be set before the month begins.
 Although the Assembly resolution was passed on 30 November 1984, the decision was not notified to the agencies until 12 December 1984, or after the start of the month in which it altered the classes of New York and of the other duty stations. - (b) The four-month rule, which has been in force since 1964, has been taken over by the Commission.
 The index of Geneva reached the qualifying point for class 5 on 1 December 1984 and since it stayed above that point for four months running the class of Geneva should have risen to 5 on 1 April 1985.
 Even if the Commission's decision to introduce a new notional index and so a new class for Geneva as from April 1985 was lawful, the lowering of the post adjustment ought not to have come into effect until four months later, either on 1 September 1985, or, assuming that the introduction of a notional index was not a new decision but just the application of the one taken on 12 December 1984, not earlier than 1 May 1985 (four months after the 1st of the following month, January 1985).